NuGet/NuGet.Client/docs/getting-started.md

 ### NuGet team members

-NuGet members contribute directly to the main remote.
+NuGet members may contribute directly to the main remote.

 ## Build